TimeBandit/homebank-apostle/README.md

 ## Usage

 ## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 To add support for other bank exports you must first create a strategy for it.
 This tell the tool how to map payment types from your bank to something Homebanks can understand.